aws/pg_tle/docs/04_hooks.md

 Here is example output of the above `passcheck` hook in action:

 ```
+-- note that if pgtle.passcheck_db_name is set, make sure to run CREATE EXTENSION in the pgtle.passcheck_db_name database
 CREATE EXTENSION my_password_check_rules;

 CREATE ROLE test_role PASSWORD 'password';